What Can I Give My Old Dog for Stiff Joints?

 - Ensure your dog is not at risk for falling or slipping in the house, as this can be very dangerous for their joints.

-- Give your dog a massage to help with joint pain and inflammation.
+- Massage your dog to help with joint pain and inflammation.

 - Help your dog get some type of low-impact exercise to strengthen their body and joints.